 Unopened in freezer

-- The answer is a pretty long time.
-We suggest that our product will store safely for a minimum of 18 months in the freezer, not that your cat or dog will let you keep it in there for that long.
+- Our product will store safely for 18 months in the freezer from “packaged on” date (located on back of package), not that your cat or dog will let you keep it in there for that long!

 Juicy red ripe tomatoes are actually insanely healthy for dogs, they are packed with lycopene and other cancer fighting properties and provide defense against many degenerative diseases.